fspoendlin/SPACE2/README.md

 ## Usage

 To run the clustering you will need antibody models which are IMGT numbered and with chain identifier 'H' for the heavy chain and 'L' for the light chain.
 Models with IMGT numbering and correct chain identifiers can be obtained from a default run of <a href="https://github.com/brennanaba/ImmuneBuilder">ImmuneBuilder</a>.
 Once you have a directory with antibody models you can cluster them using SPACE2.

-We recommend using the agglomerative clustering method with an RMSD threshold of 1.25 Å and default `selection` and `anchors` parameters.
-This will use the length of all six CDRs to group the antibodies and RMSDs will be calculated across all six CDRs after alignment on both heavy and light chain framework regions.
-North CDR definitions are used by default.
+An example of how to cluster antibodies with SPACE2 using agglomerative clustering and default parameters is shown below.
+This is the recommended way of clustering antibodies.

 ```python
 import glob